scaleoutsean/solidbackup/README.md

 Examples:

-- To restore file-based backup from latest backup snapshot for /mnt/400: `restic restore 2657b54e --target /tmp/file-restore`.
-Find them under /tmp/file-restore/mnt/400.
+- To restore file-based backup from latest backup snapshot for /mnt/400:
+`restic restore 2657b54e --target /tmp/file-restore`.
+Find the file(s) in /tmp/file-restore/mnt/400 directory

-- To restore latest image-based backup for Tgt Volume Id 401: `restic restore d9de22f9 --target /tmp/image-restore/`.
-Then unzip (gunzip, gzip -d) the file and write it to a block device.
+- To restore latest image-based backup for Tgt Volume Id 401:
+`restic restore d9de22f9 --target /tmp/image-restore/`.
+Then unzip (gunzip, gzip -d) the file and write it to a block device

 - To find the latest backup for Source Volume ID 388 (notice there are two, 177b84f9 and d9de22f9):

 ```sh